Part 3 – Gabriel’s “Telescope” Zooms out into the Distant Future

 And that is the great difference from days gone by.
 Other “beast” superpowers, those from ancient times, also conquered by means of their military prowess, just as the final Antichrist will do.
 But nowadays, there’s a new twist – a greater emphasis on weaponry.
-This may be why the angel did not say “god of war”, but used a phrase that would get across, not only the idea of “war”, but could also point towards the importance of “munitions” in the warmongering of the future.
-And probably that is why this “god of fortresses (forces/munitions)” is given a rather high profile here in the Daniel 11 chapter.
+This may be why the angel did not say “god of war”, but used a phrase that would point also towards the greater importance of “munitions” in the warmongering of this future era.
+And probably that is why this “god of fortresses (forces/munitions)” is given a high profile here in the Daniel 11 chapter.

 For no ancient god of war ever had at his disposal such colossal destructive power as exists now through modern armaments, including nuclear weapons.
 Possession of these weapons has become a major “fortification” that nations seek after.
-Such nuclear capability, according to military strategists, acts as a deterrent against attack from other nations.
+Such nuclear capability, according to military strategists, acts – similar to the fortified “walls” used by cities in ancient times – as a deterrent against attack from other nations.

 And furthermore, in the domain of conventional weapons, modern warfare has seen many a battle lost or won on the basis of whoever had the more up-to-date weapons technology.
 During the Colonial Era, the Europeans were able to subjugate less advanced nations simply because swords and spears were no match against the Europeans’ rifles and cannons.
 At the start of World War I, the German army with its machine guns easily mowed down hordes of French and British soldiers who were armed with outdated artillery.

 “With gold and silver, with precious stones and pleasant things (costly gifts – ESV).”
-Here is another feature about modern warfare that this phrase serves to highlight: the great expense that must go into all the invention and research, manufacture and maintenance required to create and keep a large arsenal of such complex weapons and vehicles of war.
+Here is another feature about modern warfare that this phrase serves to highlight: the great expense that must go into all the invention and research, manufacture and maintenance required to possess a large arsenal of complex weaponry and vehicles of war.

-Now, there is more yet we can learn from this “god of fortresses (forces/munitions)” phrase.
+And there is more yet we can learn from this “god of fortresses (forces/munitions)” phrase.
 In the ancient language, it would have meant, normally, the “God of strength” (eloah maoz).
 That was the more common meaning for those Hebrew words.
-But here the word “strength” was written in the plural form (eloah mauzzim), which differed from the usual singular form used when referring to the true God; and it is quite obvious also that the passage is not referring to the true God.
-So in this case, “god of strength” was a way of saying “man’s strength” – which in its ultimate form is “military strength”.
+But here the word “strength” was written in the plural form (eloah mauzzim), which differed from the usual singular form.
+Judging by this and by the context, we can tell that the passage is not referring to the true God, but rather to a “god of strength”, the ultimate form of which manifests as “military strength”.